 Posted on 10 May 2018

-I have had several clients asking me recently about Bitcoin and other cryptocurrencies, and how any profits and losses should be dealt with for tax purposes.
+Clients often ask us about Bitcoin and other cryptocurrencies, and how any profits and losses should be dealt with for tax purposes.

 This is a developing area, and the Government and HMRC are struggling to catch up with the progress in this virtual market.

 At present the cryptocurrency market is unregulated with transactions that are virtually – no pun intended – untraceable and undertaken by individuals and companies who can remain anonymous.
 These features make the market ideal for those undertaking illegal activity and those who perhaps wish to evade paying tax.

 However, many taxpayers, who have no illegal intentions, may come unstuck because they do not appreciate the need to pay tax on the profits they may generate.
 The onus is on the taxpayer to make the necessary disclosures and pay the tax.

 HMRC has no access to information on who holds the virtual ‘wallets’, or on who is undertaking the transactions.
 This must be contrasted with the position with a normal bank account, where banks will provide details to the tax collection authorities in the UK and other jurisdictions, making bank transactions more visible.